Unless you’re a DJ yourself, you probably haven’t even considered this question. But should you?

 Still very popular with the more traditional wedding are my classic and modern white setups.

-Everything is white, the speakers, the booths, the lights and even the electrical cables!
+Everything is white, the speakers, the booths, and even the electrical cables!

-These two options are also available in black by the way.
+These two options are also available in black.

 Notice the hearts (stars are also available) projected onto the dance floor ready for the first dance.

 Modern sticks or LOVE